k2-fsa/icefall/egs/librispeech/ASR/conformer_ctc/README.md

 **Caution**: You have to set the parameter `preserve_id` to `True` for `CutMix`.
 Search `./conformer_ctc/asr_datamodule.py` for `preserve_id`.

-**TODO:** Add doc about how to use the extracted alignment in the other pull-request.

 ### Step 3: Check your extracted alignments

 There is a file `test_ali.py` in `icefall/test` that can be used to test your